justchronn42-star/VI-PS-Veda-Innovations-Pharmaceutical-System-Portable-Version/README.md

-# VIPS Pharma — Portable Edition
+# VI-PS Pharma — Portable Edition

-This is a **ready-to-run** copy of VIPS Pharma.
-No installation, no Maven, no internet connection required — just Java.
+This is a **ready-to-run** copy of VI-PS Pharma.
+Everything needed to run the app is included in this folder — no installation, no Maven, and no internet connection required.

 ---

 ## ✅ What You Need

-- **Java 17 or newer** installed on this computer
+- **Java 17 or newer** installed on this computer (only required if you use `run.bat` — see below)

 To check if Java is already installed, open a terminal / command prompt and type:
 ```